Nate-Sheibley/Top-10-AI-stocks-5y-overview/roadmap.md

 ---
 # Plan: Agendas and Action items

+Target: Data processing done by Monday (10th) EOD

+Target: Plots done by Wed (12th) EOD

+Target:

+Target: Presentations done Sat (15th) EOD

+## Meeting 3 Agenda

+### To complete by start of meeting 3

+AI-: Do API calls for S&P500 and DJ

+AI-: Clean kaggle data

+AI: Write functions for calculations using kaggle data as template.
+Use slide 6-7 in presentation

+cumReturns

+daylieReturns

+Volitility

+Correlation to stock indicies

+avg topAI stock price

+AI: Clean API data.
+Transform API data to match kaggle data

+AI: Apply calculations to API datasets.
+Check there are not errors from mismatched dataset format

+cumReturns

+daylieReturns

+Volitility

+Correlation to stock indicies

+avg topAI stock price

+AI: Turn google proposal docs to read only

+---

-## Meeting 2 Agenda
+## Meeting 2 Agenda Jun 6 2024
+AI: Build project tracker

-AA: Find API for stock indicies (Dow Jones and S&P500)
+AI: Find API for stock indicies (Dow Jones and S&P500)

 Response: If can not find API by EOD Shift to 2 years of data and use polygon API.
 Target, complete current 2 years of analysis, if time, and API anllows expand backways in 2y increments

-AA: Scope of stock metric APIs:
+AI: Scope of stock metric APIs:

 Response: cumReturns, daylieReturns, Volitility, Correlation to stock indicies, avg topAI stock price

-AA: Decide graphs
+AI: Decide graphs

 Response:
   * Correlation to stock indicies w/ regression lines